Handwritten (Shawn Mendes album): Other songs

+"Life of the Party", was released as the lead single from Mendes debut EP The Shawn Mendes EP on 25 June 2014, it was later included on Handwritten.

 Before the album release, Mendes released five songs through pre-order on iTunes.
 The first song "A Little Too Much", was released on February 2, the same day the album pre-order started.
 A music video for the song premiered on the singer's Vevo on February 4.
 Mendes announced through Instagram that the second promotional song would be "Never Be Alone" and it was made available on February 16.
 An official music video for the song was released on February 25.
 On March 16 the singer released "Stitches", the third pre-order single, which official music video premiered on March 18.
 An acoustic version of "Life of the Party", featured in the deluxe version of the album, was released as the fourth pre-order single on March 30 at midnight, the same day as it was made possible to hear every song preview on iTunes.
 "Kid in Love", was made available as the fifth and final pre-order track on April 6 at midnight, just a week before the album release, while a music video for the acoustic version of "Life of the Party", was posted on Shawn Mendes' Vevo on April 10.
 "Aftertaste" also gained a music video, which was posted on April 17.